This post may contain affiliate links meaning I get commissions for purchases made through links in this post.

 Open Wide: Tooth School InsideTooth Poop: The Truth About Dental CavitiesJust Going to the Dentist (Little Critter) (Golden Look-Look Books)The Tooth Book: A Guide to Healthy Teeth and GumsWho Needs Teeth?: (Adorable Rhyming bedtime Story/Picture Book About Caring for Your Teeth, for Beginner Readers, Ages 2-8)Sugar Bugs

-A regular visit to the dentist should be part of every family’s health routines.
+A regular visit to the dentist should be part of every family’s health routine.
 Dentists not only help you take care of your teeth, but can help teach your child how to use a toothbrush properly and show them how to brush their teeth.

 There are so many benefits to instilling good dental health habits in our kids.
 Not only is it good for their long term health, but it’s also good for your wallet!
 After all, a good toothbrushing routine can help prevent cavities, and that means fewer visits to the dentist.